davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 scenario likewise predicts a modern geotherm that matches the entrainment constraints on the Crystal Knob xenoliths.
 Without consideration of potential bias towards colder measurements in the modeled geotherms, this appears to match our xenolith data.
-When accounting for possible external effects [@sec:heat-flow and @sec:model_supplement], it suggests a hotter geotherm than that derived from the thermobarometric constraints.
+Accounting for possible external effects \[@sec:heat-flow and @sec:model_supplement\], it suggests a hotter geotherm than that derived from the thermobarometric constraints.